 Visit this artist's website: http://www.hilaryhahn.com

-In the 15 years since she began recording, Hahn has released 12 feature albums on the Deutsche Grammophon and Sony labels, in addition to three DVDs, an Oscar-nominated movie soundtrack, an award-winning recording for children, and various compilations.
-In repertoire as diverse as Bach, Stravinsky, Elgar, Beethoven, Vaughan Williams, Mozart, Schoenberg, Paganini, Spohr, Barber, Bernstein, Korngold, and others, her recordings have received every critical prize in the international press, and have met with equal popular success.
+At the age of 16, Hahn embarked on her recording career.
+She has released 14 albums on the Deutsche Grammophon and Sony labels, in addition to three DVDs, an Oscar-nominated movie soundtrack, an award-winning recording for children, and various compilations.
+Encompassing a range of repertoire including Bach, Stravinsky, Elgar, Beethoven, Vaughan Williams, Mozart, Schoenberg, Paganini, Spohr, Barber, Bernstein, Ives, Higdon, Tchaikovsky, and many others, her recordings have received every critical prize in the international press and have met with equal popular success.
 All have debuted in the top ten of the Billboard classical chart.
 Her distinct approach to music shows a remarkable ability to honor the traditional violin literature while expanding listeners’ horizons.
-A recording pairing the Schoenberg and Sibelius, debuted at No. 1 and spent the next twenty-three weeks on the Billboard classical charts.
-This acclaimed album brought Hahn her second Grammy: the 2009 Award for Best Instrumental Soloist Performance with Orchestra.
+A recording pairing the Schoenberg and Sibelius concerti spent 23 weeks on the Billboard classical chart and also earned Hahn her second Grammy: the 2009 Award for Best Instrumental Soloist Performance with Orchestra.
 Her first Grammy win came in 2003 for her Brahms and Stravinsky concerto album.
-In a special project last season, Hahn’s former teacher, composer Jennifer Higdon, wrote a Pulitzer Prize-winning concerto for her.
-The piece was released in September 2010, along with works by Tchaikovsky.
-In October 2011, Hahn will release her newest album, Charles Ives: Four Sonatas, bringing her lyrical sensibilities to the chamber music of one of America's most innovative artists.
+In 2010, she released Jennifer Higdon’s Violin Concerto along with the Tchaikovsky concerto.
+Higdon’s piece, written for Hilary Hahn, went on to win the Pulitzer Prize.
+In 2011 Hahn recorded Charles Ives: Four Sonatas, bringing her lyrical sensibilities to the chamber music of one of America's most innovative artists.
 Her most recent album, Silfra, captured her collaboration with experimental prepared-pianist Hauschka.
 The record was produced by Valgeir Sigurðson and was entirely improvised by the two performers after an intensive period of preparation.